Brazilian Cheese Bread, aka pão de

 With a blog constantly in need of filling, you can bet that we’re always on the lookout for interesting new recipes.
 You wouldn’t think that a preschool would be a hotbed of gourmet food, but when my son’s Brazilian preschool teacher, Anna, brought a basket of delicious, crusty, chewy, cheesy bread balls to a school party, I didn’t hesitate to pester her for the recipe.
-Turns out they were Pão de Queijo, or Brazilian cheese bread.
+They were pão de

 Because they’re made with tapioca flour, these beauties, which are similar to a gougeres or cheese popovers, are gluten-free.
 The best part is that they are insanely easy to make and loved by grown up food snobs and picky young tykes alike.